ikasanEIP/ikasan/ikasaneip/ootb/module/scheduler-agent/readme.md

 ![IKASAN](../../../developer/docs/quickstart-images/Ikasan-title-transparent.png)

 # Scheduler Agent Design

+Each scheduled job managed within the Ikasan ESB employs a template flow.
+The consumer in the flow fires according to what ever [Quartz](http://www.quartz-scheduler.org/) cron expression is configured for the job.
+There is a router to determine if the job falls in a blackout window and a broker to execute the job along with endpoints to publish the execution status of the job.
+Scheduled jobs are configured and managed from within the [Ikasan Dashboard](../../../visualisation/dashboard/scheduler.md).

 ![IKASAN](../../../developer/docs/quickstart-images/scheduler-agent-flow.png)

 ## Deploying a Scheduler Agent
 All Ikasan binaries are available for download at [Maven Central](https://search.maven.org/search?q=org.ikasan)

-In order to deploy a scheduler agent search for scheduler-agent-distribution and download the desired version which is bundled as a zip file.
+1. In order to deploy a scheduler agent search for scheduler-agent-distribution and download the desired version which is bundled as a zip file.
+Unzip the file to the install location

+The contents of the zip file is as follows.

 | Filename | Description  |
 | ---  | --- |